Identity component

-In mathematics, specifically group theory, the identity component of a group G refers to several closely related notions of the largest connected subgroup of G containing the identity element.
+In mathematics, specifically group theory, the identity component of a group G (also known as its unity component) refers to several closely related notions of the largest connected subgroup of G containing the identity element.

 In point set topology, the identity component of a topological group G is the connected component G0 of G that contains the identity element of the group.
 The identity path component of a topological group G is the path component of G that contains the identity element of the group.

 In algebraic geometry, the identity component of an algebraic group G over a field k is the identity component of the underlying topological space.
-The identity component of a group scheme G over a base scheme S is, roughly speaking, the group scheme G0 whose fiber over the point s of S is the connected component (Gs)0 of the fiber Gs, an algebraic group.
+The identity component of a group scheme G over a base scheme S is, roughly speaking, the group scheme G0 whose fiber over the point s of S is the connected component Gs0 of the fiber Gs, an algebraic group.